-The Australian Government made an initial commitment of \$100 million of funding for the New Colombo Plan.
-Funding for the program is now ongoing.
+The Australian Government made an initial commitment of \$100 million of funding for the New Colombo Plan over five years.
+Funding for the Program is now ongoing.
 It involves a prestigious Scholarship Program for study of up to one Academic Year, and Internships and/or Mentorships of up to six months; and a flexible Mobility Grant Program for both short and longer-term study, Internships, Mentorships, practicums and research.